fatcatZF/WavenetNRI/README.md

 The code implementing these baselines can be found in the folder baselines.

 ## Results
+We use Excel to analyze our results.
+The results are listed in the Excel workbooks in the results folder.
 ### Ablation Study
 ### WavenetNRI vs Baselines
 ### Assumption of Unsupervised Training